misken/obflowsim/docs/devnotes/arch_design.rst

 We don't need the input file to do everything.
-We need it to be able to express the type of routing logic desired, but it's the actual router object code that can do the detailed modeling of complex routes.
-The modeler can create new routers.
+We need it to be able to express the type of routing logic desired, but it's the actual router object code that can do the detailed modeling of complex routes. **The modeler can create new routers.**

+Not sure how to handle procedure areas vs inpatient beds.
+One one hand, OBS is also not an inpatient bed just as a C-section procedure room is not.
+The different cases are when a procedure area is visited during the stay in, say, an inpatient bed.
+How to model this from a patient routing point of view?
+How to represent in data input file?

 Patient types and routing
 --------------------------